exokitxr/zeo/public/doc/api-elements.md

 }
 ```

 All keys are optional with sane defaults.
-But you should provide _something_, or else calling `registerElement()` would be a bit silly.
+But you should provide _something_, or else calling `registerEntity()` would be a bit silly.

-- `tagName`: Tag name that will represent your element in the DOM.
+- `tagName`: Tag name that will represent your entity in the DOM.
 Can be any valid [`HTML` tag name](https://www.w3.org/TR/html/syntax.html#tag-name).
 - `attribute-1`, `someOtherAttribute`, etc.: These are just object keys uniquely describing your attribute.
 They will be used as HTML attributes, so must be a [valid `HTML` attribute name](https://www.w3.org/TR/html/syntax.html#elements-attributes).
 - `type`: Each attribute has a type.
 The valid types are described below.
 - `value`: The _initial value_ for this attribute.
 The type of `value` depends on the attribute's declared `type`.
 Described below.